Guide to the Office of Sponsored Programs

 The Office of Sponsored Programs is the office charged with assisting Gallaudet University faculty and staff in the pursuit of extramural funding of projects of benefit to the Gallaudet community primarily through competitively awarded federal grants.

-Office of the Controller - Grants Accounting
+Finance Office - Grants Accounting

 Proposal Development is a process that results in the submission of a proposal to a sponsor for consideration of funding.
 Writing is only one part of the process; in fact, the most important step is most likely the preliminary work involved in defining an idea and determining the best approaches to follow in implementing that idea.